Health and wellbeing

 Maintaining positive emotional wellbeing including strong mental health helps to improve a young person's physical and cognitive development.
 This improves relationships with family members and peers and eases the transition to independence.

 There are a range of services in Kent to support children and young people’s emotional and mental health including:

-- the School Health service, which has a team of school nurses who work with children, young people and families in Kent - you don't need to be in school to use this service
+- the School Health service, has a team of school nurses who work with children, young people and families in Kent - you don't need to be in school to use this service